 It was my nephew, calling from Chicago, asking if I owned a computer.
 Computer???
 Not one of my art friends owned a computer.
 Why would I own a computer.
 His next words told me why.

 Now that sounded interesting.
 I’m really addicted to buying art materials and if it’s a new paint color, a new pen, a new brush, a new paintbox, I just have to have it.
 But this is really interesting.
-Painting on a computer.
+A computer painting program.
 How does that work?

 Remember back in time.
 1986.
 There was no internet.
 Anything I wanted to learn I had to go to the library.
 But I was not about to begin a research project on how to use a computer.